 From 1 July 2013 all applicants to become a Board-approved supervisor or to maintain current Board-approved supervisor status need to have completed a Board-approved supervisor training program.

-The Guideline for supervisors and supervisor training providers establish, for the first time, nationally consistent:
+The Guideline for supervisors and supervisor training providers established, for the first time, nationally consistent:

 - standards for Board-approved supervisor qualifications